unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

 ## Advanced container startup

 Unraid gives you flexible control over which containers start automatically and in what order.
-This is especially useful if you have containers that depend on others (such as a database or VPN service).
+This is especially useful if you have containers that depend on others (such as a database or %%VPN|vpn-tunnel%% service).

-To ensure a container starts automatically when the **array** starts:
+To ensure a container starts automatically when the %%array|array%% starts:

-1. Go to the **Docker** tab in the **WebGUI**.
+1. Go to the **Docker** tab in the %%WebGUI|web-gui%%.
 2. Toggle the **Auto-Start** switch to **ON** for each container you want to launch automatically.

 ### Customize startup order and delays